Imo State: Local Government Areas

 Smaller jurisdictions in the state may receive township status or urban status.

 Demographics

-The state has over 4.8 million people, and the population density varies from 230 to 1,400 people per square kilometre.
-Christianity is the major religion.
+The state has over 5.5 million people, and the population density varies from 230 to 1,400 people per square kilometre.
+Christianity and Odinani are the majority religions, with Odinani becoming more common as citizens are beginning to embrace their religious heritage.
 In addition to its capital, other notable towns are Orlu, Obowo, Oguta, Awo-Omamma, Mgbidi, Mbaise, Okigwe and Ohaji/Egbema.

+Language

-Imo State is a predominantly Igbo speaking state, with Igbo people constituting a majority of 98%.
+Imo State is a predominantly Igbo-speaking state, with Igbo people constituting a majority of the population (around 98%).